rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

   to the last node of a section.
 That is, because the last node can be a descendant of the section's last top-level node.

+**CLARIFICATION**
+No two non-empty sections within a node tree have identical complete or even reduced node sequences.
+These are unique to a section.

+That is, because no two such sections have identical first nodes and therefore also different first top-level nodes.
+Consequently, it does not matter what other nodes those sections have.

+Note however, that a section's complete node sequence may still overlap (i.e. completely include, or reach out of) the complete node sequence of another section.

+(see also "sectioning nodes")

 <!-- ======================================================================= -->
 ## reduced sequence